NBISweden/workshop-reproducible-research/docs/docker.md

     rm Miniconda3-4.7.12.1-Linux-x86_64.sh
 ```

-The next few lines introduce the important `RUN` instruction, which is used for
-executing shell commands.
-As a general rule, you want each layer in an image to
+As a general rule, you want each layer in an image to be a "logical unit".
+For
-be a "logical unit".
-For example, if you want to install a program the `RUN`
+example, if you want to install a program the `RUN` command should both
-command should both retrieve the program, install it and perform any necessary
+retrieve the program, install it and perform any necessary clean up.
+This is
-clean up.
-This is due to how layers work and how Docker decides what needs to
+due to how layers work and how Docker decides what needs to be rerun between
-be rerun between builds.
-The first command uses Ubuntu's package manager APT to
+builds.
+The first command uses Ubuntu's package manager APT to install some
-install some packages (similar to how we've previously used Conda).
-Say that
+packages (similar to how we've previously used Conda).
+Say that the first
-the first command was split into two instead:
+command was split into two instead:

 ```no-highlight
 # Update apt-get